Archetypum/theSuffocater/README.md

-theSuffocater - free open-source extensible module management tool made by Archetypum that allows you to quickly harden your server and solve your problems in a few clicks. theSuffocater doesn't require any unix and programming skills to use it, making it friendly for new users. theSuffocater uses sysvinit and init as primary init systems, but supports ugly fucking systemd, s6, openrc, and launchd as well.
+theSuffocater - free open-source extensible module management tool made by Archetypum that allows you to quickly harden your server and solve your problems in a few clicks. theSuffocater doesn't require any Unix and programming skills to use it, making it friendly for new users. theSuffocater uses sysvinit and init as primary init systems, but supports systemd, s6, openrc, and launchd as well.

 ## Installation of theSuffocater-unstable (as root):